QubitProducts/qubit-react/README.md

 - `make bootstrap` installs dependencies
 - `make test` run tests
+- `make test-watch` to run tests in watch mode
 - `make sandbox` and then go to localhost:8080 to see the wrapper in action

 [driftwood]: https://github.com/QubitProducts/driftwood